 In addition to his service at Valdosta State University, he held significant positions at The First Baptist Church of Greater Cleveland, Texas Tech University, Oklahoma State University, and Northwestern Oklahoma State University.

 His career encompasses 17 years as a full-time church musician and 26 years as a university professor/administrator.

 He is a published author with his book, The Choruses in Mozart’s Opere Serie (Edwin Mellon Press).
 His choral compositions are published by Colla Voce, Inc. and SMP Press.
 His music may be heard on the CD Dashing and the CD Evolutionary Spirits (Donald Nally and The Crossing), and the CD Fleeting Realms, all released on the Navona label (PARMA Recordings).
-He will conduct and record his chamber opera, Frogs Always Get You in the End in 2017.
+He conducted and recorded his chamber opera, Frogs Always Get You in the End in 2017.
 His latest work, Angels Sang With Mirth and Glee is published by Colla Voce and has been recorded by The Crossing Choir conducted by Donald Nally.
 He also publishes with SMP Press (Sheet Music Plus).

 In retirement, Shrader continues to compose and write while beginning a new career as a licensed realtor.

 “There is no justification for mediocrity!” – James Shrader